 Google Indexing API Overview

-The (indexing.googleapis.com) lets verified site owners notify Google about URL changes.
+The Google Indexing API (indexing.googleapis.com) lets verified site owners notify Google about URL changes.

 Typical setup